NickMcConnell/FAangband/docs/attack.rst

 Weapons have two main magical characteristics, their enchanted ability to hit and their enchanted ability to do damage, expressed as '(+#,+#)'.
 A normal weapon would be '(+0,+0)'.
-Many weapons in Angband have bonuses to hit and/or to damage.
+Many weapons in FAangband have bonuses to hit and/or to damage.

-Angband assumes that your youth in the rough environment near the dungeons has taught you the relative merits of different weapons, and displays as part of their description the damage dice which define their capabilities.
+FAangband assumes that your youth in the rough environment near the dungeons has taught you the relative merits of different weapons, and displays as part of their description the damage dice which define their capabilities.
 Any damage enchantment is added to the dice roll for that weapon.
 The dice